DMegaritis/BioSigClass_NIRS/README.md

 Models
 Four different CNN models have been developed, each using different input configurations:

-Model A: Uses the last 30 seconds of each time period with TOI data from four channels.
-Input shape: (151, 8) Model B: Uses the first 60 seconds of each time period with TOI data from four channels.
-Input shape: (301, 8) Model C: Uses the last 30 seconds of each time period, incorporating all variables (O2Hb, HHb, TOI, and nTHI) from four channels.
-Input shape: (151, 20)
+Model A: Uses the last 30 seconds of each time period with TOI data from four channels and one hot encoded period labels indicating different states of activity.
+Input shape: (151, 8)
+Model B: Uses the first 60 seconds of each time period with TOI data from four channels and one hot encoded period labels indicating different states of activity.
+Input shape: (301, 8)
+Model C: Uses the last 30 seconds of each time period, incorporating TOI and nTHI without period lables.
+Input shape: (151, 8)
-Model D: Uses the first 60 seconds of each time period, incorporating all variables (O2Hb, HHb, TOI, and nTHI) from four channels.
-Input shape: (301, 20)
+Model D: Uses the first 60 seconds of each time period, incorporating TOI and nTHI withoout period labels.
+Input shape: (301, 8)

 Data Requirements
 The input data for these models should have the following structure: